Texas Prescription Monitoring Program

 Quick Reference Guide - Making a Request in PMP AWARxE

 OFFICIAL PRESCRIPTION FORM

-NOTICE: Due to the increased number of orders received since September 1, 2018, the processing time to receive the prescription forms may exceed 45 days.
+NOTICE: Due to the increase number of orders received, the processing time to receive the prescriptions forms may exceed 6 – 8 weeks.

 THE PERSON ORDERING OFFICIAL PRESCRIPTION FORMS IS RESPONSIBLE FOR THE ACCURACY OF THE ORDER.